DECISION AND ORDER

 Defendant objects to the amendment regarding the search warrant, however, on the ground that it is untimely: discovery closed on January 16, 2000, and at the time the motion to amend was filed defendant was preparing a summary judgment motion.

-Federal Rule of Civil Procedure 15 states that leave to amend a party's pleading "shall be freely given when justice so requires."
-Notwithstanding defendant's objection, plaintiff's proffered amended complaint does not add totally new material.
-In addition to asserting that defendant committed an abuse of process or malicious prosecution relating to the filing of a criminal complaint against plaintiff, the original complaint in fact referenced the search warrant as well.
+Federal Rule of Civil Procedure 15 states that leave to amend a party’s pleading “shall be freely given when justice so requires.”
+Notwithstanding defendant’s objection, plaintiffs proffered amended complaint does not add totally new material.
+In addition to asserting that defendant committed an abuse of process or malicious prosecution relating to the filing of a criminal complaint against plaintiff, thе original complaint in fact referenced the search warrant as well.
 Paragraph 14 of the complaint stated that

 which warrant included ten particular listed items.
 Paragraph 15, then, alleges that a criminal complaint issued against plaintiff.

 Paragraph 14 put defendant on notice that its involvement in the obtaining of the search warrant was also at issue.
-Plaintiffs are not required to plead legal theories, Ryan v.
-Illinois Dep't of Children and Family Servs., 185 F.3d 751, 764 (7th Cir.1999), and paragraph 14 set forth the alleged fact that a search warrant was obtained based upon representations attributed to defendant.
+Plaintiffs are not required to plead legal theories,

 Further, plaintiff did not delay so long in moving to amend that the motion should be denied.
-Defendant does not indicate any specific prejudice it will suffersuch as any need for additional discoveryother than the possibility that its summary judgment motion, which it had not yet filed as of the date of the amendment motion, would not cover the search warrant issue as well.
+Defendant does not indicate any specific prejudice it will suffer — such as any need for additional discovery — other than the possibility that its summary judgment motion, which it had not yet filed as of the date of the amendment motion, would not cover the search warrant issue as well.

 The motion to amend will be granted.
 As it turns out, defendant mentioned the supposed search warrant claims in its brief in support of the motion.
 Plaintiff then discussed the search warrant theory at length in its opposition brief, and referenced evidence he believed supported sustaining the search warrant related claims even in the face of the summary judgment motion.
 As a result, I will consider the summary judgment motion as covering these newly-clarified/newly-added claims as well.